Why Are LEDs Discriminatory?

 Full and equal access – The use of an LED device prevents you from full and equal access to city services because it creates a discriminatory barrier.

 Solely due to your disability – Your claim for accommodation must be based solely on your disability.
-If the general public is also harmed or prevented from accessing services, then your discrimination claim is not viable.
+If the general public is also harmed or prevented from accessing services, then your discrimination claim might not be viable.
 The LED light must be creating the discriminatory barrier solely due to your individual disability.

 Most integrated setting – The Olmstead decision requires that the city provide the most integrated setting.
-It is permissible for the city to exclude you or isolate you, such as telling you to take a different street.
+It is not permissible for the city to exclude you or isolate you, such as telling you to take a different street.

 Readily accessible and usable – All city services must be readily accessible to you.